GA-20/linux-cheat-sheet/commands/README.md

 #### ✔ find

-The `find` command is used to search for files and directories.
+The `find` command is used to search for files and directories based so some conditions like permissions, users, groups, file types, date, size, and other possible criteria.

 ```bash
 $ find [path] [options] [expression]